Help & Documentation

 Accepted File Upload Formats

-For batch predictions, you can upload files in these formats:
+For batch predictions, files can be uploaded in these formats:

 FASTA (.fasta, .fa)